CamioCam/examples/camera_registration/README.md

 this script allows you to register a camera source with the Camio service through the /api/cameras/discovered endpoint.
-Camera registration is normally done automatically by a Camio Box that scans the local network and automatically detects and registers the cameras that it finds, this script allows you to register a camera that a Camio Box doesn't know how to recognize.
+Camera registration is normally done automatically by a Camio Box that scans the local network and automatically detects and registers the cameras that it finds.
+This script allows you to register a camera that a Camio Box doesn't know how to recognize.

 This script allows you to connect your cameras/nvrs/dvrs with the Camio service, you can use this script to register your device with the correct RTSP connection information.
 Once registered,